dcxSt/computational_methods_phys512/pset07/README.md

 <img width="481" alt="p1_dots" src="https://user-images.githubusercontent.com/21654151/202530204-854430b9-8824-404f-907c-57a5371335e7.png">

-We can also see some slightly suspect spikes in the PSD of an estimate of the density function
+We can also see some slightly suspect spikes in the PSD of an estimate of the density function.
+However, there should be modes at higher frequencies...
+Maybe it's aliasing?
+Not enough data here, but thought I'd stick it in for interest reasons.
+Need to optimize code and get a better estimate.

 ```python
 # Estimate density function in this triple for loop (NB: unoptimized)